jenkins-x/jx-docs/content/getting-started/multi-cluster.md

 When creating your Environments via [jx create environment](jx_create_environment) you can also specify the environment is remote via the `--remote` or answering `Y` to the question when prompted.

-What this means is that if an environment is remote to the development cluser then we don't register the release pipeline of the environment in the Dev cluster; we leave that to the Environment Controller to perform running inside the remote cluster.
+What this means is that if an environment is remote to the development cluster then we don't register the release pipeline of the environment in the Dev cluster; we leave that to the Environment Controller to perform running inside the remote cluster.